 With a wind quartet as its core, the group has performed a wide range of repertoire ranging from that of duos to sextets, often expanding ranks to include strings, piano, harp and/or narrator in many recitals and concerts both in the UK and internationally.

-As previous first prizewinners of the International Israeli Music Competition, the London Myriad Ensemble performed at the Purcell Room in the Southbank Centre and live on BBC Radio 3's 'InTune' programme.
-The ensemble perform regularly in recital including at notable venues such as St. Martin-in-the-Fields, St. James's Piccadilly, the Fairfield Halls, the National Portrait Gallery, 11 Downing Street, and the residence of the British High Commissioner to the Seychelles.
-They also enjoy providing music for a variety of events.
+As first prize winners of the Israeli Music International Music Competition, the London Myriad Ensemble performed at the Purcell Room in the Southbank Centre and also live on BBC Radio 3.
+The ensemble performs regularly in recital including other notable venues such as St. Martin-in-the-Fields, St. James's Piccadilly, the National Portrait Gallery, the British High Commissioner to the Seychelles and the State Drawing Room at 11 Downing Street to name but a few.

-Their debut CD of works for wind quartet by Francaix, Bozza, Bridge and Rodney-Bennett is due to be released in early 2018.
+Their debut CD of works for wind quartet by Francaix, Ibert, Bozza, Bridge, Arrieu and Rodney-Bennett is due to be released on the Metier label in 2019.

 Music & Vision – Malcolm Miller: “Passion and colourful intensity…. were qualities displayed by the prize winners of three international competitions at their impressive and enjoyable afternoon Purcell Room recital.”